sunjay/turtle/docs/guide/basic-movement.md

 }
 ```

+We've also added some comments to help us remember what our code was supposed to
+do.

-This gives us the following image:
+This gives us the following final image:

 ![turtle three triangles]({% link assets/images/guide/basic-movement/three-triangles-final.png %}){: .figborder .figlimitsize}